btmbtm/btmbtm.github.io/_posts/2016-07-19-mdworks-03-encyclopedia-JS-global-string-function.md

 console.log(String(person1)); //"Bob, 36"
 ```

-As you can see, String() returns meaningful output!
+As you can see, String() returns meaningful output after creating the toString prototype!

 ## Summary Notes